-Serenity slipped quietly through the nothingness of the galactic outer rim towards Persephone.
-Its sleek metallic structure shone dully against the pinpricks of light on the dark matter fabric that was the galaxy.
-Barely standing out from the darkness of space, she sped through the emptiness to her destination both unassuming and unnoticed.
-Its slender neck extended from the box like body pointing the way while the oblong spheroid of the engine pod glowed like a firefly's backend, driving her forward.
+Barely visible in the darkness of space, she sped through the emptiness to her destination both unassuming and unnoticed.
+Its slender neck extended from the box like body like the neck of a goose or swan in migration, pointing the way ahead while the oblong spheroid of the engine pod glowed like a firefly's backend, driving her forward to her destination.
 It was quiet and cold and serene.

 After an hour, however, the girl became more pensive and drifted into a silent meditation on each stray particle that slid brightly along the Nav shield as the small cargo ship sped toward its next way point.
 She explored the possible origins of each lonely particle, greeting each with a slow intake of contemplative breath and sighing a sad farewell as they drifted into the void behind.
 She wondered what had set these wayward particles adrift.
 Had their stories been like hers or had they chosen their path.

-Serenity was no stranger to the dead zones separating the galactic outer rim from the core planets.
-Each spiral arm left one of these zones, a gap between the traffic corridors on the arm, with their worm-gates and the dense squat ball at the galaxy's center, the Core.
-These gaps presented quick shortcuts through sparsely populated space as well as long empty corridors from the frontier planets on the rim to the border planets.
+Serenity was no stranger to the dead zones separating the outer rim from the core planets.
+Each succesive ring left one of these zones, a gap between the more trafficed corridors within the dense center, the Core, and the void on the edge.
+These gaps presented long empty corridors from the frontier planets on the outer rim to the border planets.
 This was not a place for the faint of heart.
 This was empty space, dangerous space.
 Serenity could navigate these voids for days without seeing another soul.

 Empty voids, however were not where Serenity typically made her berths.
 Cargo ships need cargo and cargo meant people.
 As they emerged from the gap into the more dense space at the base of the first galactic arm, the glow of highly charged atoms excited by the Nav shield, was more common and signaled their return to civilization.
 River whispered a farewell to the blackness behind them and braced herself for the human tumult to come on Persephone.

 Since her brother had rescued her from the Azure Star Core Academy, broke her out might be more accurate; River and Simon Tam had been hiding onboard Serenity to escape civilization.
 Though they were no longer fugitives and hadn't needed to hide from the Alliance for the better part of the past year, she still needed to hide from Core society.
-River no longer fit in with the rigid structures and arcane beliefs of the civilized Verse, their facades were too thinly veiled, their desperate pretences too absurd and pathetic.
-River could too easily see through the masks they wore to fool themselves and it scared them.
+River no longer fit in with the rigid structures and arcane beliefs of the civilized Verse, their facades were to thinly veiled, their desperate pretences to absurd and pathetic.
 It was better that she stayed away from Civilization.

 A streak of blue lit up Serenity's muted bridge and she smiled.